MicrosoftDocs/azure-docs/articles/dev-box/tutorial-connect-to-dev-box-with-remote-desktop-app.md

 ## Download the Remote Desktop client (non-Windows) and connect to your dev box

-To download and setup the Remote Desktop app for non-Windows OS, follow these steps:
+To use a non-Windows Remote Desktop client to connect to your dev box, follow these steps:

 1. Sign in to the [developer portal](https://aka.ms/developerportal).